 These are standard personal possessions characters in certain settings may start with.
 These are painless ways to make sure a character does not start out missing obvious things.

 • Explorer’s pack: basic things an adventurer may need.
 Includes a Small backpack, Snacks (1 day of rations), Canteen (<1 L), Flashlight, Sack, paracord (~10 m), knife, lighter, first aid kit, light blanket, notebook, pen, and pencil.
-Load 1, Resources 2.
+4 kg, Resources 2.

 • Pockets/Purse: the contents of a modern person’s pockets.
 Includes Keys, Wallet, Cash, Credit cards, and ID.
 Likely to also include a cell phone in more recent modern games.
-Load: 0, Resources 1.
+0 kg, Resources 1.

 Hirelings

 No man is an island, and even a well-rounded party can find they lack the ability or patience for certain tasks.
 In general, you get what you pay for.
-A Hireling’s CONCEPT is usually equal to the Funds spent hiring them or better, with other Attributes being average unless the Guide wants to spice them up.
+A Hireling’s CONCEPT is usually from 5-7D, depending on how good at their jobs they are and how well the party pays them.
+Otherwise, they can use an average NPC Extra pool of 3D+3 or so.
+Favorite hirelings often get regular stats, and are prime candidates to step in as replacement characters in the actual party.

 • Lawyer: adventurers get into all sorts of shenanigans, lawbreaking, and general stupidity.
 Fair or foul, a lawyer can get them out of it.
 Keeping one on retainer can make escaping the consequences of your actions faster and easier.